 We are delighted to be able to offer a Will Writing Service through our subsidiary company Jonathan Ford & Co Legal Services Limited.
 Book a call to find out more here.

-Jonathan is a member of the Society of Will Writers and will be responsible for preparing your Will.
+Sarah will be responsible for preparing your Will.

 Will Writing is an unregulated legal area and anyone can set themselves up as a Will Writer.
 To ensure our clients get the best service possible we’ve spent the last year taking the ICAEW Probate examinations and the Society of Will Writers Estate and Will Planning Certificate.
 We believe that the specialist tax inheritance tax and general tax planning advice we can offer – together with our formal qualifications in Will Writing – puts us in a brilliant position to really help our customers.

 Who is this service ideal for?

 We can put together a single Will for someone with simple affairs from £160 (incl VAT) but the real benefit comes from using trusts in your Will to achieve your planning objectives.
 Trusts are more expensive to include in your Will and need specialist advice but, used properly, they can save you thousands of pounds and ensure your wishes are properly carried out.

 Different trusts can be used for different purposes but here’s two examples: